 Indoor Water Conservation Tips

-Regularly check for & repair water leaks.
+- Regularly check for & repair leaks.
 Even small leaks can waste hundreds to thousands of gallons of water a month.
-Many water leaks can be fixed by a do-it-yourself plumber, and repair parts are relatively inexpensive to purchase ($5-20).
+Many leaks can be fixed by a do-it-yourself plumber, and repair parts are relatively inexpensive to purchase ($5-20).

-Take shorter showers.
-Each minute you shave off your shower time saves up to 2.5 gallons of water.
+- Take shorter showers.
+Each minute you shave off your shower time saves up to 2.5 gallons.

 - Install a high efficiency showerhead, and you could save an about 1 gallon per minute.

 - Install an aerator on your bathroom or kitchen faucet and save about 1 gallon per minute.
 An aerator reduces the flow from the faucet, and uses air to maintain good water pressure.

 - Turn the faucet on only to rinse when brushing your teeth, washing your hands or shaving.
 You will save up to 2.5 gallons a minute.

 - Know where your master water shut-off valve is located.
 This could save water and prevent damage to your home.

 - Select an Energy Star-approved clothes washer next time you purchase a new washer.
 They use 15-20 less gallons of water per load, and you will see savings on your energy costs too.